webdiscus/pug-loader/README.md

    - `- const colors = require('UIComponents/colors.json')`
    - `img(src=require('UIComponents/image.jpeg'))`
    - `const tmpl = require('UIComponents/index.pug');`
- - supports watching of change in dependencies
+ - supports watching of changes in all dependencies
- - all features have integration tests processed through a webpack runner
+ - all features have integration [tests](https://github.com/webdiscus/pug-loader/blob/master/test/index.test.js) processed through a webpack runner

 Why use this particular pug loader instead of the original one?
-- the original `pugjs/pug-loader` is outdated and not supported more
+- the original `pugjs/pug-loader` is outdated and not maintained more
 - the original `pugjs/pug-loader` has error by `npm install` [see issue](https://github.com/pugjs/pug-loader/issues/126):
   - `npm ERR!
 Found: pug@3.0.2 ... pug-loader@2.4.0" has incorrect peer dependency "pug@^2.0.0"`
 - this pug loader is many times faster than the original `pugjs/pug-loader`